PeterCamilleri/CX16/docs/vm1_am.md

 * PB - 16 bit procedure base.
 Part of the instruction pointer.
 * PO - 8 bit procedure offset.
 Part of the instruction pointer.
 * RS - 8 bit return stack pointer.
-Data is located in page 1.
+This stack is located in page 1.
 * DS - 8 bit data stack pointer.
-Data is located in page 4.
+This stack is located in page 4.
 * FP - 16 bit frame pointer.
 Points to the base of the local frame.

 In addition there are these pseudo "registers", values, and operations: